Saturday, September 23, 2023

 • ECG Blog #185 — Review of the Ps, Qs, 3R Approach for systematic rhythm interpretation.

-• ECG Blog #264 — Review of limb lead reversal (ie, LA-RA lead reversal in a patient with an acute MI).
+• ECG Blog #264 — Review of Limb Lead Reversals (ie, LA-RA lead reversal in a patient with an acute MI).
+Please also see the 7/29/2024 ADDENDUM to this post for another LA-RA reversal — V1,V2 misplacement — and an almost flat line in lead II).

 • ECG Blog #375 — LA-LL Lead Reversal.